avaneev/prvhash/README.md

 difference between the "ideal" and "production" functions.
 This equality is further strengthened when 64-bit state variables are used (larger state variables have better shuffling statistics).

-However, to fully match ideal core hash function's property of summation of PRNG period exponents on external entropy input, the `plcg` value in the production function should be acquired before the `lcg ^= msgw` operation.
-But this is not a requirement for hashing since it is enough for the PRNG period to correspond to the system size, not to the period of external entropy.
-As was noted earlier, for daisy-chaining, the input via `Seed` should be used: in this case PRNG period exponents are summed.

 ## Method's Philosophy ##